-When debriefing with clients on ERP implementations we usually ask “What do you wish you’d have known before you started?”.
+When debriefing with ERP clients implementations we usually ask “What do you wish you’d have known before you started?”.
 Often the answers include the following topics:

 - What were the key things I should have considered before starting,